seanliu93/feed-me-posts/README.md

 ## License

-This is available as open source under the terms of the MIT License (opensource.org/licenses/MIT).
+This is available as open source under the terms of the [MIT License](opensource.org/licenses/MIT).